dotnet-foundation/mod-dotnet-bot/README.md

-# Repo for the mod-dotnet-bot wesbite
+# Repo for the mod-dotnet-bot website
 ## Create your own coding companion

 Coding is better with friends, especially when they bring their own mods.
 As the mascot for the .NET community, dotnet-bot helps with checking pull requests on .NET repos on GitHub.
 This repo is the source for creating your own custom coding companion by modding the dotnet-bot.